Alastair Bruce of Crionaich: Honours and decorations

 As an Equerry to the Duke of Edinburgh (formerly the Earl of Wessex) since 2004, Bruce wears an aiguillette on his right shoulder while in military uniform, as well the Royal Cypher of the Duke of Edinburgh on his epaulettes.
-Appointed a Deputy Lieutenant for Greater London on 9 October 2012, he is entitled to use the post-nominal letters "DL" in perpetuity.
+As a Deputy Lieutenant from 2012, he is entitled to use the post-nominal letters "DL" in perpetuity.
+He earned the Territorial Decoration (TD) in 2004.
+The medal was awarded retrospectively in 2026.